GreenMouth/Github_Training/README.md

 6.git is a library that manages your source code.

 **  Microsoft bought Github for $7.5 Billion on 10th June 2018

+Notes:

+1. To change ZSH to BASH in mac OS, run below on Terminal: chsh -s /bin/bash